VinnyShipley/Tweet-Intent-Analysis/README.md

 Sentiment is a promising additional feature for tweet intent classification, especially for emotionally charged intents like complaints.
 However, more data and feature experimentation is needed to boost overall accuracy.

-Future work could include combining multiple features, testing advanced text embeddings like BERT, and expanding the labeled dataset.
+Future work could include combining multiple features and expanding the labeled dataset.
+Another next step could be experimenting with contextual embeddings like BERT could significantly improve performance, especially for intents where tone and nuance matter.
+TF-IDF is a strong baseline, but BERT would allow the model to better understand semantic meaning.

 ## Author
 Vincent Shipley